-- Executive Advisory Board: comprised of the Mayor or his/her designee as Chair, the Chief of Police, and the Director and Program Manager from the Community Programs & Engagement Department. - Steering Committee: consisting of select members of the Policy Team, acts as an asneeded advisory committee to provide leadership and guidance towards special projects. - Policy Team: comprised of a diverse set of stakeholders who all interface with the issue of youth and gang violence from different perspectives, while adding various resources to the discussion.
-Members represent the key domains of the Community Safety Scorecard and provides leadership and direction by setting policies and monitoring the effectiveness of the effort.

-Operational Team: includes direct service staff members from the organizations represented on the Policy Team and from the community.
-This group maps out and implements violence prevention strategies as determined by the Policy Team, while monitoring performance measures that align with The Partnership's annual and strategic plans.
+- Executive Advisory Board: comprised of the Mayor or his/her designee as Chair, the Chief of Police, Community Engagement Division Director, and the Violence Prevention Manager. - Steering Committee: consisting of select members of the Policy Team and acts as an as-needed advisory committee to provide leadership and guidance towards special projects. - Policy Team: comprised of a diverse set of stakeholders who all interface with the issue of youth and gang violence from varying perspectives, while adding numerous resources to the discussions.
+Members represent the key domains of the Community Safety Scorecard and provides leadership and direction by setting policies and monitoring the effectiveness of the collective efforts. - Operational Team: comprised of direct service staff members from organizations represented by the Policy Team, as well as various non-profits and schools throughout the community.
+This group discusses current trends and implements violence prevention strategies through partnerships, while monitoring outcomes that align with The Partnership's strategic plan and Community Safety Scorecard.